jbilander/Amiga_DB23_video_adapter/README.md

 <img src="images/Amiga_DB23_video_adapter_rev1a_pic28.jpg" width="256" height="192">
 </a>

+***

-We can even switch during run-time thanks to the proper debounce cicuit in hardware, but I think it's best to power off the Amiga, do the switching, and then power on again.
+We can even switch during run-time thanks to the proper debounce circuit in hardware, but I think it's best to power off the Amiga, do the switching, and then power on again.

 Short video-clip below showing hot-switching, don't try this at home folks ;)